WHAT IS CF|24?

 To date, CF24 has raised over $1 million dollars for the Special Olympics Canada Foundation through the CrossFit communities in Canada.

-October 1st, the 2022 CF24 will be one “hero” style workout that participants are invited to complete from coast to coast!
+October 14th, gyms across the nation will choose 1 of 3 the “hero” style workouts that participants are invited to complete from coast to coast!

 Keep an eye on @CF24 for more info as we get closer to the big day!